Do you need a data protection officer?

 Which Companies Need a Data Protection Officer (DPO)?

 Article 37 of the GDPR states that a data protection officer is required for organizations that (a) are public authorities, (b) engage in “large scale systemic monitoring,” or (c) process “sensitive” personal data such as criminal records.

 Many businesses have questions about what constitutes “large scale systemic monitoring,” as the regulation offers no specific guidance.
 If you have questions about whether your organization falls into this category, consult your legal counsel.

-What Is a DPO?
+What Is a Data Protection Officer (DPO)?

-A data protection officer is an individual authorized by the organization to act as an independent advocate for compliance with GDPR and for appropriate use and protection of EU data subjects’ information.
+A data protection officer is an individual authorize d by the organization to act as an independent advocate for compliance with GDPR and for appropriate use and protection of EU data subjects’ information.

-Who Can Serve as DPO?
+Who Can Serve as Data Protection Officer (DPO)?